moore/blog/content/posts/post-labor.md

 In both these examples the results are synthesized from learned catagories.
 This is a fundamental shift for the types of quantitative questions and answers that computer systems are capable of.

 Systems like DALL-E and ChatGTP are impressive, but progress in this field is not new.
-Automated legal discovery to [replace teams of lawyers](https://www.nytimes.com/2011/03/05/science/05legal.html), and in the medical field [computer-aided diagnosis](https://en.wikipedia.org/wiki/Computer-aided_diagnosis) is a decades old field of research.
+Automated legal discovery has allowed us to [replace teams of lawyers](https://www.nytimes.com/2011/03/05/science/05legal.html), and in the medical field [computer-aided diagnosis](https://en.wikipedia.org/wiki/Computer-aided_diagnosis) is a decades old field of research.

 Automated knowledge is already here and a growing driver for productivity.

 # Automated Knowledge effects on labor

-Knowledge automation is fundamentally different than automating a process.
-Each time we automate a process it requires a new machine, a thresher for separating wheat from chaff, a automated loom to make cloth, or train to move goods.
-In contrast building knowledge systems is limited largely by the need to collect examples to train on.
+Knowledge automation is fundamentally different than automating a procedural task.
+Each time we automate a procedure it requires a new machine: a thresher for separating wheat from chaff, an loom to make cloth, or a train to move goods.
+In contrast, when we build knowledge systems, we are limited by the need to collect examples to train on.
 The machine can largely remain unchanged while working in a large number of different domains.
-As we have more advanced knowledge systems there effects are cross cutting, effecting the entire economy and not one vertical at a time.
+As we have more advanced knowledge systems their effects are cross cutting, affecting the entire economy and not one vertical at a time.

-Postulating about the future, we can imagine a time when no, or almost no, people are required to turn some capital, a farm, a mine, or a factory, into wealth.
-A dystopia where a small percentage of the population receives the bounty of the planet while the vast majority are left to survive on scraps.
+Postulating about the future, we can imagine a time when almost no people are required to turn some capital - a farm, a mine, or a factory - into wealth, resulting in a dystopia where a small percentage of the population receives the bounty of the planet while the vast majority are left to survive on scraps.

-This doom, or coming closer to it than we already are, may not be the only option though.
+This may not be the only option though.

-Automation seems to also reduce the need for scale to deliver efficiency.
-Corporations reduced there head count when them moved form filing cabinets to database servers.
-CNC tool are making small production manufacturing economic in the U.S. And the web and automated package handling has given new life to small manufactures and artisans.
+Automation enables delivering goods efficiently without needing to scale production.
+Corporations reduced their head count when they moved from filing cabinets to database servers.
+CNC tools are making it economical to run small production manufacturing in the U.S. again.
+And the web, and automated package handling has given new life to small manufacturers and artisans.

-Tt is possible that automation will remove the advantages of scale that are one of the drivers of the concentration of capital in to the hands of the few, averting the dystopia of vastly unequal holding of wealth.
+The current requirement of scale drives the concentration of capital into the hands of the few.
+If automation reverses this trend, we may avert the dystopian outcomes of vastly unequal holding of wealth.

 # Conclusion

 As automaton of knowledge continues, there will be a dramatic shift in society as fewer and fewer people are needed in the labor market.
-It is my expectation that this will happen simultaneously across industries leaving few changes for people to seek new employment in different jobs.
-This will necessitate new social contracts and a change in our couture's relation to work.
+It is my expectation that this will happen simultaneously across industries leaving few chances for people to seek new employment in different jobs.
+This will necessitate new social contracts and a change in our culture's relation to work.